Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 #### Prerequisites

-At least two channels must be created and activated in the *PIM* module, see [Create a channel](../../DataHub/Integration/CreateChannel.md) and [Configure the channel settings](../Integration/05_ConfigureChannels.md).
+At least two channels have been created and activated in the *PIM* module, see [Create a channel](../../DataHub/Integration/CreateChannel.md) and [Configure the channel settings](../Integration/05_ConfigureChannels.md).

 > [Info] By default, the channel *Actindo Basic* is created and activated in the *PIM* module.